Join Us & Get Wine 101 Course 75% Off

 The Wines of Priorat

 The dominant vineyard plantings in Priorat are Garnacha (aka Grenache) and Cariñena (Carignan).
-These two grape varieties provide the backbone of nearly all Priorat reds, although no minimum or maximum of any variety is required by law.
-And, while young vineyards of Cariñena aren’t known for quality winemaking, many of the Cariñena bush vines in Priorat are 90-plus years old, concentrating the crop load and makes for very intensely flavored mostly red-fruit driven wines.
+These two grape varieties are the backbone of nearly all Priorat red wines, although there is no legal requirement for a minimum or maximum percentage of any variety.
+Young Cariñena vineyards rarely produce high-quality wine.
+But many bush vines in Priorat exceed 90 years.
+Their low yields concentrate flavors, creating intense red-fruit driven wines.

 Stylistic Differences: Each producer has a different focus in their blend of Priorat varieties.
-Generally speaking, the Cariñena and Garnacha dominate wines have more red fruit notes, whereas the French varieties add deeper black fruit characteristics.
+Generally speaking, wines led by Cariñena and Garnacha have more red fruit notes, whereas French varieties add deeper black fruit characteristics.

 Taste of Priorat Wines